Holiday Weather

 ALASKA

-The climate of Alaska varies depending on proximity to the Arctic Circle, as you head further north the weather conditions become sub arctic which is a noticeable change from the oceanic climate experienced in the south west of the state.
+The climate of Alaska varies depending on proximity to the Arctic Circle.
+As you head further north it becomes sub arctic while to the southwest, towards the sea, it is oceanic.

 Juneau, Alaska’s capital city, lies in the South of the state, sharing a border to the east with British Columbia.
 The climate in the capital is oceanic, with an average high temperature in July of 18 °C and an average low temperature in January is -7 °C.

-As you move away from the coast the weather conditions in Alaska become increasingly more extreme.
-Central Alaska sees temperature rise into the 30’s in the summer months yet fall to a blistering -50 °C in the height of winter.
-Because Central Alaska is not moderated by the affects of the nearby seas, it is here that the record temperature extremes have been recorded.
+As you move away from the coast the weather becomes increasingly extreme.
+Because Central Alaska is not moderated by the seas, record temperature extremes have been recorded.
+The area sees temperature rise into the 30s in the summer months yet fall to a blistering -50 °C in the height of winter.

 June 1915 saw Fort Yukon record an uncomfortable high of 38 °C, while in Prospect Creek in January 1971 the town suffered through an achingly cold -64 °C.